The Well Worn Shoes

 • Find Out More Here

-It’s no wonder these shops are back to back on the list, they are owned by the same group of owners.
-They’ve been locally owned and operated for the last 84 years and know what they are doing.
+It’s no wonder these shops are back-to-back on the list; they are owned by the same family.
+The Acadia Corporation has been locally owned and operated for over 90 years, and they know what they’re doing.
 This shop has a little something for everyone.
-The 1st floor features soaps, clothing, housewares, pottery, books, local food, and snacks.
-While the 2nd-floor features Maine-crafted gifts like rope mats, buoys (I bought one of these in 2019), art, photography, prints, cards, and kitchenware.
+The first floor features soaps, clothing, housewares, pottery, books, local food, and snacks.
+The second floor features Maine-crafted gifts such as rope mats, buoys (I bought one in 2019, and it’s still one of my favorite souvenirs), art, photography, prints, cards, and kitchenware.
+The Acadia Corporation now operates seven-plus retail shops in Bar Harbor and one in Southwest Harbor, so you’ll see their name around town.

 • Find More Here

-My Darling Maine isn’t just another touristy gift shop, here, you will find interesting keepsakes that were most likely made in Maine.
-What you’ll find in My Darling Maine are gifts with a purpose, many with a unique twist and a message from a local artist.
-You can tell that there is a lot of thought put into each item this boutique carries, and that’s what makes this one of my favorite shops in Bar Harbor.
+My Darling Maine Island Boutique isn’t just another touristy gift shop – here, you will find interesting keepsakes that were most likely made in Maine.
+What you’ll find are gifts with a purpose, many with a unique twist and a message from a local artist.
+Since I first wrote about this shop, they’ve expanded their product range to include clothing, accessories, jewelry, home decor, artworks, confections, and specialty foods.
+You can tell that owner Victoria puts a lot of thought into each item this boutique carries, and that’s what makes this one of my favorite shops in Bar Harbor.
+They also offer online ordering with local pickup, delivery, and nationwide shipping now, so if you fall in love with something and your suitcase is already bursting, they’ve got you covered.

 • Where: 99 Main Street, Bar Harbor, ME 04609